oddcamp/frontend-manual/README.md

 #### [Foundation for Sites](http://foundation.zurb.com/sites.html)

-Great framework for rapidly building prototypes and also well good enough to be used in production.
+Great framework for rapidly building prototypes and good enough to be used in production.
 Please bear in mind that just because we use Foundation, we don't have to opt for its components for everything in that project.
-If you think there is a better library for handling tabs for example then go ahead and use that.
+If you think there is a better library for handling tabs, for example, then go ahead and use that.
 For most projects, we recommend you use SASS mixins instead of inline class names.

 ### Resources